 It is the responsibility of the assessee to be compliant with all provisions of the law.
 He will have to maintain appropriate records in order to ensure that payment is done on time and there is no reversal of credit.

-Details of credit GST reversal on non payment are to be given in GSTR 2 itself.
+Details of credit GST 180 days reversal rule on non payment are to be given in GSTR 2 itself.
 If we go through return formats there is no provision for linking payment with invoices.
 Hence, it is not possible to track non- compliance of this aspect automatically.